matteolc/react-router-rag/README.md

 ### Prerequisites

 - Node.js v20+
-- A Supabase account is not needed for local development but it's required for deployment
+- [Supabase CLI](https://supabase.com/docs/guides/local-development/cli/getting-started).
+A Supabase account is not needed for local development but it's required for deployment
 - A Vercel account and a Vercel Blob Storage key
 - OpenAI API key